-For property located in the City of Oneonta, tenants should call the City of Oneonta Code Enforcement office at 607.433.3435.
+For property located in the city of Oneonta, tenants should call the city's Code Enforcement office at 607.433.3435.
 For properties outside of the city, tenants should call the Otsego County Code Enforcement office at 607.547.4214.

-In the City of Oneonta, the City Engineer, or his/her representative, will look at the problems identified by the tenant and note any/all code violations.
+In the city of Oneonta, the City Engineer (or his/her/their representative) will looks at the problems identified by the tenant and note any/all code violations.
 The landlord will be sent a violation order that will list the code violations and a timeframe for when the repairs need to be made.

-Tenants should inform the City Engineer or the appropriate Code Inspector (for properties outside of the City of Oneonta) if they receive full or partial public assistance to cover the cost of rent.
+Tenants should be sure to inform the City Engineer or Code Inspector (for properties outside of the city of Oneonta) if they receive full or partial public assistance.
 The Otsego County Department of Social Services (DSS) will be notified of the repair problems.
-In cases where the code violations are found to be serious (e.g. life, health, or safety hazards), DSS may withhold the rent from the landlord until the repairs are made.
-The Otsego County Code Enforcement webpage has contact information for Code Inspectors in specific towns (https://www.otsegocounty.com/departments/code_enforcement/).
+In cases where the code violations are serious (life, health, or safety hazards), DSS may withhold the rent from the landlord until the repairs are made.